-Credits-by-examination may be earned in selected non-nursing courses.
-These include College Writing, General Psychology, Introduction to Sociology, Multicultural Human Development, Statistics, and Microbiology.
-Contact the Office of Prior Learning Assessment, (207) 780-4663, for an appointment or information.
+Credits-by-examination may be earned in select non-nursing courses.
+These include College Writing, Introduction to Psychology, Introduction to Sociology, Multicultural Human Development, Statistics, and Microbiology.
+Contact the Office for Prior Learning Assessment, (207) 780-4663, for an appointment or information.

 Sequencing of Courses

 Some courses and credits-by-examination have prerequisites that must be completed prior to enrollment.
 Some prerequisites may transfer into USM from another accredited institution; others may be taken at USM.

 Upon completion of all undergraduate courses, the RN to Master of Science student enrolls in graduate courses.
 All graduate courses are required, and concentrations total 38 to 55 credits.
 Please refer to the MS degree pages for sample plans of study for each concentration.

 Basic Nursing Credits